-Family holidays always sound like such a good idea at the time but without careful planning they can quickly turn into a nightmare – not that I’m speaking from experience!
+Family holidays always sound like such a good idea at the time.
+However without careful planning they can quickly turn into a nightmare – not that I’m speaking from experience!
 I’ve listed just a few nifty hacks for a stress-free travelling guide.
-I’ve picked up over the years that can help to navigate some of the more common challenges of jetting off with your little ones.
+I’ve picked up some ideas over the years that can help to navigate some of the more common challenges of jetting off with your little ones.

 Organisation is Key

 It may seem obvious but being well prepared can make a holiday with kids go so much more smoothly.
 There will always be things that catch you off-guard but being as prepared as possible for any and all eventualities can really help you to keep your cool if/when crisis hits.

 One thing to take into consideration when planning your trip is to build in lots and lots of wiggle room.
 Travelling with kids is great but everything, and I mean everything, just does take about 10 times as long.
 Tantrums, toilet stops, wandering off – all these things eat into your travel time.
 So it’s best to build in time for them rather than be stressing about missing a connection and remember your kids id bands.

 If you’re travelling by car then it’s also good to stop every so often simply to let the kids have a run around and blow off some steam – trust me, this is good for everyone!
 If they tire themselves out running around then they’re more likely to sleep in the car too.

 If at all possible, try to travel when your kids would be sleeping anyway, as this makes the journey pass faster for them and saves you having to answer the dreaded question “are we nearly there yet?” every 10 minutes.

 When travelling overnight try to stick to your kids’ usual bedtime routine as much as possible – change them into their PJs, read them a bedtime story etc. Avoiding peak times for travel also makes it more likely that your children will be able to pinch some extra room to stretch out and sleep.